Giordano Bruno: In music

 Hans Werner Henze set his large scale cantata for orchestra, choir and four soloists, Novae de infinito laudes to Italian texts by Bruno, recorded in 1972 at the Salzburg Festival reissued on CD Orfeo C609 031B.

 The Italian composer Francesco Filidei wrote an opera, based on a libretto by Stefano Busellato, titled Giordano Bruno.
 The premiere took place on 12 September 2015 at the Casa da Música in Porto, Portugal.

 The 2016 song "Roman Sky" by heavy metal band Avenged Sevenfold focuses on the death of Bruno.

 Bruno is the central character in Roger Doyle's Heresy – an electronic opera (2017).

 In television

 Chumlee tracking down a first edition copy of a book by Bruno in Rome is a part of a season 17 episode of the American TV series Pawn Stars.

 The Doctor Who serial The Ribos Operation (1978) features a character named "Binro the Heretic", who was ostracised by his people for claiming the stars were not ice crystals, but other suns.
 The BBC has explicitly drawn a connection between the two.

+In the first episode of the show Cosmos: A Spacetime Odyssey, the story of Giordano Bruno and his vision of an infinite universe is narrated by the host Neil deGrasse Tyson using computer-generated animations.